Huynha1/CPP-Scrabble-Game/README.md

     - To run the code, enter the following command into the terminal: `./scrabble`

 ## How to run the Test Cases (!!
-Test Cases only work for the original milestone 2 code)
+Test Cases only work for an older version)
     - end_mid_game
         - In this test the game terminates midgame because the code reaches the end of file.
         - To run the code, input the following command into the terminal: `./scrabble < TestCases/end_mid_game.input > TestCases/end_mid_game.gameout`